storacha/specs/w3-store.md

 #### Caveats

-The `root` caveat must contain the root CID of the data item to remove.
+The `root` caveat must contain the root CID of the item to get metadata for.

 | `field`   | `value`                           | `required?` | `context`                                                     |
 | --------- | --------------------------------- | ----------- | ------------------------------------------------------------- |